 Fifteen days have passed since the mine catastrophe.
 Discouraged were the rescuers abandoning the recovery of mines.
 The families of the dead miners had to leave from the village as they could not pay rent of their homes.
 Some of the daughters and widows would sell kisses at the taverns to get a piece of bread...Pedro's oldest son was in jail because he took some lumber from the factory to mend his shack.
 His mother, sick as a result of the moral shock suffered.
 All the relatives had gone to the office to ask for the last salaries of their loved ones; they did not receive one cent.
-The Great Captain recounted debts and the result was that the dead ones became debtors and because the poor families did not have money to pay the rents of their homes, a very beautiful day, since nature is indifferent to human suffering, when the sun burned with its rays on a nearby pond and the birds, free from their owners, worked trying to catch insects for them and their babies, "a beautiful day, a representative of the Authority, dressed in black, as a vulture and accompanied by some armed policemen, went from house to house, spective ideal with all forthrightness, and for this realization, no sacrifice was too big.
+The Great Captain recounted debts and the result was that the dead ones became debtors and because the poor families did not have money to pay the rents of their homes, a very beautiful day, since nature is indifferent to human suffering, when the sun burned with its rays on a nearby pond and the birds, free from their owners, worked tryfact that he was democratic.
+Nevertheless, in such characters there is always a parallel force: both insist on the best; in the realization of his respective ideal with all forthrightness, and for this realization, no sacrifice was too big.